English Reformation: Actions against clergy

 In Parliament, Bishop Fisher championed Catherine and the clergy, inserting into the first article the phrase "as far as the word of God allows".
 On 11 February, William Warham, Archbishop of Canterbury, presented the revised wording to Convocation.
 The clergy were to acknowledge the King to be "singular protector, supreme lord and even, so far as the law of Christ allows, supreme head of the English Church and clergy".
 When Warham requested a discussion, there was silence.
 Warham then said, "He who is silent seems to consent", to which a bishop responded, "Then we are all silent."
 The Convocation granted consent to the King's five articles and the payment on 8 March 1531.
 Later, the Convocation of York agreed to the same on behalf of the clergy of York province.
 That same year, Parliament passed the Pardon to Clergy Act 1531.

 By 1532, Cromwell was responsible for managing government business in the House of Commons.
-He authored and presented to the Commons the Supplication Against the Ordinaries, which was a list of grievances against the church, including abuses of power and Convocation's independent legislative authority.
+He authored and presented to the Commons the Supplication against the Ordinaries, which was a list of grievances against the bishops, including abuses of power and Convocation's independent legislative authority.
 After passing the Commons, the Supplication was presented to the King as a petition for reform on 18 March.
 On 26 March, the Act in Conditional Restraint of Annates mandated the clergy pay no more than five percent of their first year's revenue (annates) to Rome.

 On 10 May, the King demanded of Convocation that the church renounce all authority to make laws.
 On 15 May, Convocation renounced its authority to make canon law without royal assent—the so called Submission of the Clergy.
-(Parliament subsequently gave this statutory force with the Submission of the Clergy Act).
+(Parliament subsequently gave this statutory force with the Submission of the Clergy Act.)
 The next day, More resigned as lord chancellor.
 This left Cromwell as Henry's chief minister.
 (Cromwell never became chancellor.
 His power came—and was lost—through his informal relations with Henry.)